 Day Trip to a Coffee Farm

-One more of the interesting things to do in Antigua is to take a day trip from there to see this coffee farm known as Finca Columbia.
+One more interesting thing to do in Antigua is to take a day trip from there to see this coffee farm known as Finca Columbia.
 Located on a beautiful plantation, you can immerse yourself in the coffee culture as you see the coffee-making process from beginning to end, including taste.

-Better Yet, Drink a Cup of Coffee in Town
+Better Yet, Drink a Cup of Coffee in the Town

 Things to do in Antigua Guatemala: